sjbrown/misc_work/deckahedron/foundation.md

-Whenever a character attempts an action, the player flips some number of cards (typically just one) and reads the result from the card, printed on it as either ✗ or ✔ symbols.
+Whenever a character attempts an action, the player flips some number of cards (typically just one) and reads the result from the card, printed as either ✗ or ✔ symbols.

-Let's examine a simple example:
+A simple example:

  1. The character attempts an action governed by Strength
  2. The player flips over the top card in their Deckahedron
  3. The character has a strength rank of 3
- 4. So the player looks at the ✗ or ✔ symbols on the edge marked with 3 pips (the "green" or "Crescent" edge)
+ 4. So the player looks to the edge marked with 3 pips, (the "green" or "Crescent" edge) and reads the ✗ or ✔ symbols on that edge
  5. If those symbols are:
   * ✗✗: the attempt was a categorical failure
   * ✗: the attempt was a failure